HP V2200 and V2250

 The architecture is a direct continuation from the Convex Exemplar — the earlier Convex/HP 32-bit SPP1x00 and 64-bit SPP2000 S-Class/X-Class, use a similar crossbar-based system design.
 The V2200/V2250 use a very similar design to the SPP2000 S-Class, minus the SCI/TCI links for interconnecting several nodes into a larger syste The V2500/V2600 successors were delivered again with the interconnection technology.

 The V2200s and V2250s are controlled via a so-called

 which runs its own HP-UX operating system and controls and monitors the V-Class server.

-with special teststation hardware (second ethernet and serial boards, available separately
+with special teststation hardware, such as a second ethernet and serial boards, and software.

 and diagnostics, and console connections via one LAN and one special serial link.